hankster/Neckerworld/server/README.md

 Follow these steps to create and install the game server:
 ```
-# Compile the multi-thread server code (has some errors, ignore them for now)
+# Compile the multi-thread server code
 cd ~/Neckerworld/server/mtserver/mtserver
 make
 cd ~/Neckerworld/server
 make
 # Start the server with a playing-field file
-cube ~/Neckerworld/client/nwtest.json
+cube ~/Neckerworld/setup/nwtest.json
 # To activate predators on the playing field select the server window and type "S"
 # This will enable the server's basic strategy (control of predators and resources).
 # To put all cubes in motion for a game simulation also press "E".
+# Type "?" for a full list of server keyboard controls.
 ```